-Keeping it up with all the ton of photography related news is hard; but don’t worry, we are doing the hard work for you!
-Welcome to your highlights from the fantastic world of Photography.
+Keeping it up with all the ton of photography related news is hard; but don’t worry, we have done all the hard work for you!
+Welcome to your latest highlights package from the fantastic world of Photography.

 HARDWARE & GEAR